khavernathy/mcmd/README.md

 -> make universal unit-cell
-    -> NEED TO CHECK IF 4TH POINT OF PLANE MAKES THE SAME PLANE AS PREVIOUS 3 BEFORE MOVING ON -> make correct pressure calculator (Frenkel method, check MPMC to compare)
+    -> NEED TO CHECK IF 4TH POINT OF PLANE MAKES THE SAME PLANE AS PREVIOUS 3 BEFORE MOVING ON -> REDUCE CHARGE CALCULATIONS BY CONVERTING TO AU BEFOREHAND AND CONVERTING BACK IN OUTPUT -> make correct pressure calculator (Frenkel method, check MPMC to compare)
 -> make correct thermostat for NVT dynamics
 -> write .pdb traj (or just restart.pdb) with BOX included